skx/kilua/README.md

 # Kilua

-Kilua is a minimal text editor written in around 2K lines of code, which was forked from the minimal [kilo editor](https://github.com/antirez/kilo) which was written by @antirez.
+Kilua is a Lua-powered text editor written in around 2K lines of code, which was forked from the minimal [kilo editor](https://github.com/antirez/kilo) originally written by @antirez, and [introduced here on his blog](http://antirez.com/news/108).

 You can launch the editor via :

-    $ kilua /path/to/file
+    $ kilua [options] /path/to/file

 Once launched the arrow keys will move you around, and the main keybindings to learn are: